 Communication is an integral part of the LRI program.
 Through the LRI, ACC members sponsor independent scientific research and openly communicate the results to the public, the scientific community and government regulators through a variety of media approaches, including peer-reviewed publications, workshops, conferences and the Internet.
 The following list provides a summary of LRI’s communication resources.

-- LRI Perspectives and LRI Beacons.
-These two series provide concise research and impact summaries intended for audiences without specific technical expertise in the topics covered.
+- ACC Science & Research Highlights, LRI Perspectives and LRI Beacons.
+These three series provide concise research and impact summaries intended for audiences without specific technical expertise in the topics covered.

 Workshops and Conferences.
 LRI co-sponsors workshops and conferences with scientific societies, international organizations, and government agencies.
 In addition, LRI and its International Council of Chemical Associations (ICCA) partners organize workshops to foster interactions among researchers and stakeholders, to stimulate discussions that can improve the scientific basis for policy-making and to support consensus building that can advance the risk assessment process.